 6.7 DUTIES - The duties of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as defined in these Bylaws, the XXSI Policies and Procedures, and applicable state laws.

-606.7 DUTIES AND POWERS
+6.7 DUTIES

-The duties and powers of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors as foll
+The duties of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as defined in these Bylaws, the HISI Policies and Procedures, and applicable state laws.

 6.8 RESIGNATIONS - Any officer may resign by submitting a written resignation to the General Chair or the Board of Directors specifying an effective date of the resignation.
 In the absence of a specified effective date, any such resignation shall take effect upon the appointment or election of a successor.